natalieagus/50002/docs/Labs/lab2.md

 {:.important-title}
 > Managing button presses
 >
-> We can't use button presses directly to trigger the FSM because of the significant speed difference between human reactions and the FPGA clock (100 MHz).
+> We can't use button presses directly to trigger the FSM because of the significant speed difference between human reactions and the FPGA clock (100 MHz by default).
 When a button, such as `io_button[i]`, is pressed, it will remain in the `1` state for many clock cycles, as a typical button press lasts milliseconds, while each clock cycle occurs in nanoseconds.
 As a result, the FSM will rapidly toggle between states (e.g., between `RUN` and `STOP`) multiple times during a single press, instead of transitioning just once as intended.

 We need to use **edge detectors** to detect a down press (falling edge), as well as **button conditioner** to **clean the signal**.